lucasvanlierop/website/source/_posts/2018-02-02-deploying-dockerized-applications-via-an-ssh-tunnel.md

 Compared to Docker Compose, Docker Swarm has the following advantages:

-- It doesn't require installing Docker Compose the server
+- It doesn't require installing Docker Compose on the server
 - It doesn't require files like `docker-compose.yml`, `*.env` to be copied to the remote server
 - It supports multiple servers for high availability (or just to provide more resources)
 - It supports storing [secrets](https://docs.docker.com/engine/swarm/secrets/) for e.g. credentials that cannot be provided as an environment variable